Engagement & CRM Β· Guide

 Apollo

 Multichannel sequences with email, LinkedIn, and call steps on paid plans.
-Sequences are unlimited on Basic and above, with A/Z testing on Professional.
-The built-in dialer covers the phone step natively without a separate tool.
+Built-in dialer covers the phone step natively.
+A/Z testing on Professional tier.

 See Review